niyanthgri/LLM-MySQL/README.md

 ## Requirements.txt

 The code to download the packages from the txt file:
-> pip install -r requirements1.txt
+> pip install -r requirements.txt
 or
-> pip3 install -r requirements1.txt
+> pip3 install -r requirements.txt

 Similarly, the user may provide basic queries and get the LLM to answer the basic queries.